w32blaster/fyzon/README.md

 gulp build
 ```

 And here you go!
 Just compile with command `go build` and run it with `./fyzon`!
-Or, in dev mode `go run !(*_test*).go`.
+Or, in dev mode execute the command `go run !(*_test*).go`.
-Please, join the development, I would be happy to accept an PR from you!
+Please, enjoy the development, I would be happy to accept an PR from you!

 Good luck!